 Basil Restaurant and Pizzeria is now closed.
 The restaurant shut its doors in spring 2017.
-A new restaurant, Cosa Pizzeria & Restaurant opened in the space in May 2017.
+The location is now home to Juliana’s Italian Restaurant.

 A great chef is critical to the success of a restaurant.

 The chef is more than just a cook, he is the leader in the kitchen, and is the one responsible for sending the customers home happy.